 D. Informing Employees of Supports

-Coca-Cola Limited is supporting employees with disabilities.
+Coca-Cola Limited supports employees with disabilities.

 Customer and Consumer Service Policy